From 'Cambridge Street Names -Their Origins And Associations' by Ronald Gray and Derek Stubbings, 2010:

 Times change, and modern archaeological digs have indicated that Arbury probably was an iron age fort, rather than the equivalent of a village, and of considerable importance in the area.

-Arbury Camp is now occupied by Orchard Park (formerly Arbury Park and, before that, Arbury Camp Farm) and the road following the circular route of the earthwork is called Ring Fort Road.
+Arbury Camp is now occupied by Orchard Park (formerly Arbury Park and, before that, Arbury Camp Farm, and before that, Arbury Meadows) and the road following the circular route of the earthwork is called Ring Fort Road.
+The orchards at Arbury Camp Farm, after which Orchard Park is named, belonged to Chivers Jam Factory at Histon.

 Comments